jncraton/text-adventure/readme.md

 choice = input("Enter your choice: ")

 if choice == '2':
-    print("You leave the cave and are immediate killed by a goblin.") exit()
+    print("You leave the cave.
+You are killed by a goblin out.") exit()

-print("You take the sword and leave the cave.") print("A goblin sees you attacks, but you block with your sword.")
+print("You take the sword and leave the cave.") print("A goblin sees you and attacks, but you block with your sword.")
 ```